Sometimes an owner falls on tough times and struggles to pay their HOA.

-As a result, when an owner does not pay, penalties, liens and/or foreclosure may follow (check your state law to see what applies where you own).
-You may also face costs or penalties, so do you very best to stay current on payments.
+As a result, when an owner does not pay, an HOA must take action.
+They will expect payment, and it it’s not forthcoming penalties, liens and/or foreclosure may follow (check your state law to see what applies where you own).
+You may also face costs or penalties associated with collection, so do your very best to stay current on payments.

 Want to learn more about your HOA?
 Run a free Eli Report!